glutanimate/hitmarkers/README.md

 <a title="Follow me on Twitter" href="https://twitter.com/intent/user?screen_name=glutanimate"><img src="https://img.shields.io/twitter/follow/glutanimate.svg"></a>
 </p>

-> Intro quip
+> Bringing the satisfaction of FPS games into Anki

-This is an add-on for the spaced-repetition flashcard app [Anki](https://apps.ankiweb.net/).
+This is an add-on for the spaced-repetition flashcard app [Anki](https://apps.ankiweb.net/) that rewards succesful reviews with a satisfying hit marker effect.

 ### Table of Contents <!-- omit in toc -->